-Is Your HIPAA Authorization Valid?Added by Hawley Troxell in Articles & Publications, Health Law on December 20, 2011
+Is Your HIPAA Authorization Valid?Added by Hawley Troxell in Articles & Blogs, Health Law on December 20, 2011

 The HIPAA privacy rules prohibit the use or disclosure of protected health information unless (1) a specific exception applies; or (2) you obtain a valid written authorization from the patient.
 (45 C.F.R. § 164.508).
 To be valid, the authorization must contain certain “core elements” set forth in HIPAA; if it does not, the authorization is invalid and you will violate HIPAA by making the disclosure even though the patient signed the form—because there is no “good faith” compliance.
 (45 C.F.R. § 164.508(b)).